 Current retirees contribute to the Retiree Health Existing (Closed) Program the total blended premium for active and retired participants.
 The City contribution to the Retiree Health Existing (Closed) Program consists of pay-as-you-go claims in excess of the retiree contributions.
-Retiree contributions rates for fiscal year 2013 were \$6,660 to \$33,786 per year depending on coverage levels selected.
-In fiscal year 2013, total member contributions were \$512,761.
-The City contributions to the plan for fiscal year 2013, which are also equal to claims paid in excess of premiums collected, were \$367,251.
-Because the City elected to fund its OPEB benefits on a pay-as-you-go basis by making deposits into its Employee Health and Disability Fund, and not to fund an OPEB irrevocable trust, GASB 45 does not allow the City to report a funded status.
-However, based upon a December 31, 2011 actuarial valuation, the City's total accrued liability for its OPEB plan was \$4,843,593 and at September 30, 2013, the City's Employee Health and Disability Fund had net assets of \$10,234,009 reflecting that net assets available exceed the City's actuarial accrued OPEB liability.
-For additional information, see Note 12 to the Basic Financial Statements for the year ended September 30, 2013, in Appendix B herein.
+Retiree contributions rates for fiscal year 2014 were \$7,193 to \$16,975 per year depending on coverage levels selected.
+In fiscal year 2014, total member contributions were \$514,282.
+The City contributions to the plan for fiscal year 2014, which are also equal to claims paid in excess of premiums collected, were \$269,959.
+However, based upon a December 31, 2013 actuarial valuation, the City's total accrued liability for its OPEB plan was \$4,799,949, all of which was unfunded.
+For additional information, see Note 12 to the Basic Financial Statements for the year ended September 30, 2014, in Appendix B herein.